Russian lawyer says Snowden to start website job

 "He will provide support for a large Russian site," he said, adding that he would not name the site "for security reasons".

-Snowden, 30, a former National Security Agency contractor who disclosed secret U.S. internet and phone surveillance programmes, fled to Hong Kong and then to Russia in June.
+Snowden, 30, a former National Security Agency contractor who disclosed secret U.S. internet and phone surveillance programs, fled to Hong Kong and then to Russia in June.

 President Vladimir Putin rejected U.S. pleas to send Snowden home to face charges including espionage, and the temporary asylum he was granted in early August can be extended annually.